eh2k/squares-and-circles/README.md

 The application code respectively the suite of machines/engines and the third-party source files are published under permissive software licenses.
 For the exact license and copyright holder - see the header of individual source code files or readme/license file in the sub folder.

-The firmware as a whole and the hardware abstraction layer "libmachine" is for personal non-commercial use only.
+The firmware as a whole is for personal use only.
 If you are considering commercial distributing hardware with this firmware, please contact me (eh2k◯gmx.de).

 <!--